SAP/fundamental/docs/pages/components/action-bar.md

 <br/>

 ## Main Actions

-Main actions that are performed on the object represented on the page can be displayed on the Action Bar. we recommend not putting more than four actions on the action bar.
+Display main actions within the Action bar.
+This allows for users to find important page actions in a consistent area no matter what page they are on within the application.

 {% capture default-action-bar-multi %}
 <div class="fd-action-bar">